Rai-Sama/TicTacToe/README.md

 # TicTacToe

-I made this game as a course project for the course "Object Oriented Programming Methodology (OOPM)" in semester 3 of B.E.
+I made this game as a project for the "Java lab" course in semester-3 of B.E.

 ## About
-This a GUI - based tic tac toe game with the layout of traditional tic tac toe i.e. 3x3 grid.
+This a GUI-based tic tac toe game with the layout of traditional tic tac toe i.e. a 3x3 grid.
-* It is based on the java.awt library and displays the score of both the players in text format.
+* It is based on the java.awt library.
-* The game can be restarted at any point with the clear button.
-* It can be exited at any point with the exit button.
 * It ends when either of the players gets 3 X’s or O’s in a row or no boxes are left empty.
-* It works for every possible winning combination i.e. horizontal, vertical and diagonal.
+* The players alternatively get to go first.
-* It keeps track of the scores of both, the players, till a player chooses to clear the game.
+* It keeps track of the scores of both the players, till a player chooses to clear the game.
 * The clear button resets the game and the scores.
 * The exit button exits the application.

+## Playing modes
+* Human v/s Human
+* Human v/s Bot - a tic tac toe stockfish, if you will

+## Playing strategy
+* For the human vs bot mode, I painstakingly created an algorithm for the bot to play the winnning move, if any, and if not, then block the human's winning move, if any, and if not that either, then play a random legal move.
+* Because it plays a random move in case there's no direct win for either players, this gives you an opportunity to set up winning traps when you get the first turn
+* Note that the bot's strategy will always work when it goes first and so you can at best draw in those games.

 ## Theory